 How much is a Tesla?
-All Tesla models & prices in 2020
+All models & prices in 2021

 Unless you’ve been living under a rock, you know that Tesla is one of the most forward-thinking automotive firms in the industry.
-Thanks to their high-performing electric vehicles (EVs), Tesla has single-handedly proven that electric cars can be exciting and desirable - yet affordable.
+Thanks to their high-performing electric vehicles (EVs), Tesla has single-handedly proven that electric cars can be exciting, desirable, and affordable.

-Tesla hasn’t just captured our imaginations, but serious market share too: Teslas account for an estimated 75%-85% of EVs sold in the US alone.
+Tesla hasn’t just captured our imaginations, but serious market share too: Tesla cars account for an estimated 75%-85% of EVs sold in the US alone.

 Of course, there are many factors that have driven Tesla’s success, such as their unrivaled range, innovative use of technology, and their radical rethink of interior car design.
-But there’s one key factor that’s not often given enough credit, and that is Tesla’s aggressive pricing of their cars.
+But there’s one key factor that’s not often given enough credit, and that is Tesla’s aggressive car pricing.

 Indeed, offering great electric vehicles at competitive prices has been Tesla’s goal all along.
 Back in 2006, Elon Musk said that Tesla’s long-term goal was to offer electric cars at prices that most consumers can afford.
-Now, more than a decade later, we can see that Tesla’s strategy worked: in 2019, the Model 3 emerged as one of the top-selling cars in the US.
+This dream was realized with the launch of their affordable electric sedan, the Model 3, and their affordable crossover vehicle, the Model Y. Huge demand for these vehicles meant that Tesla delivered just shy of half a million vehicles in 2020.

 Tesla cars are successfully tempting more and more Americans to make the switch to electric vehicles.
 Are you also thinking of buying a Tesla?
 Or are you just curious about what their pricing is like?

-We’ll tell you exactly how much Tesla models and customizations cost in 2020.
+In this blog, we’ll tell you exactly how much Tesla models and customizations cost in 2021.
 We’ll also look at the other costs associated with owning a Tesla, so you know what to expect if you get one.

 Tesla is unique — and not just because of their branding and design.
-When you buy a Tesla — regardless of the model or trim level — you work directly with Tesla, not a third-party sales force like you would with traditional with car brands.
+When you buy a Tesla — regardless of the model or trim level — you work directly with Tesla, not a third-party sales force as you would with traditional car brands.

 In fact, you can buy a Tesla remotely from the comfort of your home.
 You just go to their website, customize the vehicle of your choice, place your order, and wait for it to be delivered.
 There’s no haggling, pushy salesmen, or dealership gimmicks to deal with.